restorecommerce/notification-srv/README.md

 This microservice subscribes to the following Kafka events by topic:
 - io.restorecommerce.command
-  - triggerMailCommand
   - healthCheckCommand
-- io.restorecommerce.jobs
-  - queuedJob
+  - versionCommand
 - io.restorecommerce.notitication
   - sendEmail

 List of events emitted to Kafka by this microservice for below topics:
 - io.restorecommerce.command
   - healthCheckResponse
-- io.restorecommerce.jobs
-  - done
+  - versionResponse

 `sendEmail` events are based on the same protobuf message as the gRPC call for the `Send` endpoint.
-`queuedJob` events are emitted to Kafka by the Scheduling Service to schedule a Job (ex: to trigger mail notification periodically) and upon successful processing of the job by this microservice a `done` event is emitted.
-Refer [scheduling-srv](https://github.com/restorecommerce/scheduling-srv) for more details regarding the protobuf message structure for the Job.

 ## Chassis Service

 This service uses chassis-srv, a base module for restorecommerce microservices, in order to provide the following functionalities:

 - exposure of all previously mentioned gRPC endpoints
-- implementation of a command interface which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
-These endpoints can be called via gRPC or Kafka events (through the io.restorecommerce.command topic).
+- implementation of a command interface which provides endpoints for retrieving the system status and version information.
+These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).

 ## Usage